adambard/learnxinyminutes-docs/emacs.html.markdown

 ## Org

-Technnically, `org-mode`, a major mode for buffer editing that provides organizational tools.
+Technically, `org-mode`, a major mode for buffer editing that provides organizational tools.
 It is very difficult to succinctly describe what Org can do because it's a behemoth of a tool that has many diverse uses to different people.
 I will attempt to describe the main features I use